codio/site/source/docs/student/studentview.html.md

 ---
-title: "Student View"
+title: "A student view of Codio"
-description: "A student view of Codio"
+description: ""
 ---